THCLab/mmio-rs/README.md

-# mmio
-MMIO – MultiModal Integration Object
+# MMIO – MultiModal Integration Object

+## Installation

+## Usage

+## License

+EUPL 1.2

+We have distilled the most crucial license specifics to make your adoption seamless: [see here for details](https://github.com/THCLab/licensing).